superhac/vpinfe/readme.md

 There are three sections above that need to be set mandatorily. `Displays` and three of the settings in `Settings`.

-VPinFE supports up two three displays and you need to have atleast the `tablescreenid` one set.
-This is typcially `0` so you can leave it if your owning running one screen.
+VPinFE supports up to three displays and you need to have atleast the `tablescreenid` one set.
+This is typcially `0` so you can leave it if your only running one screen.
 To figure out your display ID's you can run the following command:

 `python3 main.py --listres`